 Day 3: Explore the Centro Historico

 A short bus ride will take you from the tourist area to the city’s historic centre.
 Here you can see fabulous Spanish colonial buildings such as Iglesia San Sebastián and Iglesia de Santa Rosa.
 The Plaza de Armas is one of the icons of the city and is a good pivot point for a walking tour.

-My recent article what to do in Lima: a two day itinerary has all the information you need to make the most out of this beautiful city.
+My recent article Lima in 2 days: the perfect itinerary for backpackers has all the information you need to make the most out of this beautiful city.

 Where to stay in Lima

 Miraflores and Barranco are the most popular districts for backpackers to stay in Lima.
 We tried two different hostels in Miraflores, both of which had convenient locations, all the facilities we needed, good security lockers and free breakfast.